verified-network-toolchain/petr4/deps/poulet4/CONTRIBUTING.md

 # Contributing
-Develop your changes on a branch from `master`.
-Once they're ready to go, make a pull request back into `master`.
+Develop your changes on a branch from `poulet4`.
+Once they're ready to go, make a pull request back into `poulet4`.

 We can review PRs through video chat/Slack/GitHub as needed.